octobercms/docs/3.x/cms/tailor/introduction.md

 As a general rule Tailor will never drop table columns and delete content.
 If a field is removed, the column will be renamed instead of dropped.
 For example, an old field named `content` may appear as `x_content_fb418fac` in the database table.
 Tables for old blueprints are also kept in case they are ever restored.

-You may prune unused database column with the `tailor:prune` command.
+You may prune unused database columns with the `tailor:prune` command.
 This command will also drop tables that no longer have an associated blueprint.

 ```bash
 php artisan tailor:prune